clingen-data-model/expediter/doc/client.md

 ### Configure client to send to data exchange

-Configuration will vary by client, but
+Configuration will vary by client.
+The client should be configured to use SSL and to authenticate via a signed certificate.

+The host to connect to is: exchange.clinicalgenome.org:9393

 ```clojure
 ;; src/garde-manger/kafka.clj